apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/ldap.md

-Currently the only way to combine multiple LDAP sources is to have multiple entries of the `ExternalLoginModule` configured in the JAAS setup each coming with it's own identity provider implementation.
+Currently the only way to combine multiple LDAP sources is to have multiple entries of the `ExternalLoginModule` configured in the JAAS setup each coming with it's own identity provider implementation and sync handler.

 See [OAK-1839] for an improvement request that allows to have multiple identity provider implementations configured with the `ExternalLoginModule`.